 The Bathysphere now resides at the New York Aquarium.

 As a child I read Jules Vern’s Twenty Thousand Leagues Under The Sea and watched the movie.
 The thought of exploring the deepest depths of the ocean intrigued me.
 I now wonder, if Beebe had asked, would I have gone in his Bathysphere?

 How about you, would you have traveled in the Bathysphere?

 (ProbeNote: Beebe was one of the first early mentors and supporters of women scientists.)

-Here is a You Tube that gives a glimpse of the Bathysphere and the Beebe/Barton expedition.
+The following You Tube gives a glimpse of the Bathysphere and the Beebe/Barton expedition.
 It’s eight minutes.
-The first four minutes are devoted to the Bathysphere.
+The video devotes the first four minute to the Bathysphere.
 On my scale of 1 to 5, I give it a 5.